 Ramadan seems to creep up on me every year.
 And every year I, like many other Muslims, look forward to the spiritual rejuvenation and sense of community during the month.
 Growing up Muslim, this month has always been a pocket of relief and reconnection among whatever else was going on in my life.
 And while I find refuge during these faith-boosting 30 days, my disordered eating is something that not even Ramadan can help me escape, but the fear of not being “Muslim enough,” or that there was something wrong with me has been silencing.

-The thing about eating disorders is that they thrive in secrecy, and it’s really easy to fill up on water, have a few bites of a meal, and spend the rest of the night distracting yourself with worship.
+The thing about eating disorders is that they thrive in secrecy, and it’s really easy to fill up on water, have a few bites of a meal and spend the rest of the night distracting yourself with worship.
 But the fact that worship has become a distraction is probably what breaks my heart the most about this, both for myself and every other Muslim struggling with illnesses related to food and weight.
-I was taught that during Ramadan, the Devil is locked up and left powerless, but my devils have always prevailed.
-I end up questioning how strong my faith is, and feeling so overcome with guilt that I turn the one month out of the year, which should be dedicated to God, into my own personal anorexic meal plan.
+I was taught that during Ramadan, the Devil is locked up and left powerless, but my devils have always prevailed and I find myself questioning how strong my faith is, challenging my identity and overcome with guilt that I’ve turned the one month out of the year which should be dedicated to God, into my own personal anorexic meal-plan.

 Like many other mental illnesses, the various forms of disordered eating are still taboo both within and outside of my community, further feeding (no pun intended) into the secrecy.
 Muslims with eating disorders both suffer and thrive in private, able to blend seamlessly with our seemingly normal peers during the day.

 I want to believe the stigma comes from the fact that this is an uncomfortable topic to talk about.
-But I know it goes far deeper than that—we shy away from having a conversation about anything that might allude to the fact that we’re struggling.
-We see mental illness as a symptom of weak faith.
+But I know it goes far deeper than that—we shy away from having a conversation about anything that might allude to the fact that we’re struggling; like mental illness it’s a symptom of weak faith.
 No one wants to be othered within the Muslim community, especially when Islamophobia is rampant and all we have is our community.